This document describes how to create an EMR cluster in the EMR console.

 - Remote Login: port 22 is usually used for remote login and opened on the newly created security group by default.
 You can close it based on your business needs.

 - COS: after COS is activated, the EMR cluster can directly compute the data stored in COS to implement computation/storage separation and reduce the costs of big data processing.
-To ensure that EMR can access to your data stored in COS, please enter your COS API key.
+To ensure that EMR can access your data stored in COS, please enter your COS API key.

 - Add Bootstrap Action: a bootstrap action is a custom script executed when a cluster is created to help you modify the cluster environment, install third-party software, and use your own data.